Frobeniusnorm/Flint/README.md

 I case you want to build the library in a C-compatible version replace the `cmake` command with `cmake -Wdev --fresh .. -DC_COMPATIBLE=ON`

+## State of the project ##

+The project is and will be worked on for the forseeable future.
+Although it already has a large number of commits, a library like this needs much time for optimization and feature implementations and is therefore still in an early state performance and feature wise.
+All requests and tips for future developement are very welcome :)

 ## Dependencies ##